aarsri/AwesomeSemanticParsing/README.md

 [**Grounded Unsupervised Semantic Parsing**](https://www.aclweb.org/anthology/P13-1092.pdf)

-Poon (2013) develops the first unsupervised method of semantic parsing that performs competively well compared to supervised semantic parsers.
+Poon (2013) conceives the first unsupervised method of semantic parsing that performs competively well compared to supervised semantic parsers.
 Their model annotates a dependency tree with latent states and learns a probabilistic grammar, making use of the knowledge-base for indirect supervision.

 [**Compositional Semantic Parsing on Semi-Structured Tables**](https://ppasupat.github.io/WikiTableQuestions/)

-Pasupat & Liang (2015) develop a parsing algorithm guided by semantic type constraints to answer questions about semi-structured tables.
+Pasupat & Liang (2015) devises a parsing algorithm guided by semantic type constraints to answer questions about semi-structured tables.

 [**Data Recombination for Neural Semantic Parsing**](https://www.aclweb.org/anthology/P16-1002.pdf)